BuyAdwiser/supplier-export-woocomerce/README.md

 - **Enable Feed**: Toggle feed availability
 - **IP Whitelist**: Restrict feed access to specific IP addresses (one per line)
 - **Limit Results**: Optionally limit feed to a specific number of newest products
+- **Variable Products Format**: Choose how variable products and their variations appear in the feed
+  - Separate products: Each variation appears as an individual product (default)
+  - Nested variations: Variations appear as nested elements within the parent product

 #### Cache Settings